billydevInGitHub/90668/90668Exp001/BLIBAPI.md

 #### Dir Ops

+Create Dir

+​    Files.createDirectories(rootLocation);

+​             <---33808exp082 , roootLocation is Path

+Delete Dir

+​    FileSystemUtils.deleteRecursively(rootLocation.toFile())

+​                <---the source code of Utils can take a look, actually use Files.walk and visitor pattern to delete

 List all files in Dir

 ​      <--33808exp082 FileSystemStorageService  line 57

 ​           Files.walk(this.rootLocation, 1)  got stream, then use filter and lambda to get pure file names

 #### File Ops